Naturalistic plantings at the Denver Botanic Gardens

 Photo: Monument | Tuinen Mien Ruys

-A clear hardscape and strong structure also make messiness seem deliberate.
+In addition to establishing strong lines, a clear hardscape can make messiness seem deliberate.
 Preston often imagines a garden as totally paved.
 Then she takes parts out and adds back in the plantings.
 ‘It’s not about what you use, but how you use it’, she said.

 Studio TOOP design/Photo: Association of Professional Landscape Designers (APLD)